RecordedFuture-ProfessionalServices/psengine/docs/modules/identity.md

 ## Notes

-To use this module you must:
+To use this module, you must:

-- Have a token with Identity module permissions.
+- Have a token with permissions for the Identity module.
-- Have the identity module configured in your organization.
+- Ensure the Identity module is configured in your organization.
-- You might be able to view the password in clear text if your organization has been allowed to.
+- If your organization allows it, you may be able to view passwords in clear text.

 ## Examples

 {! modules/_includes/examples_warning.md !}

-#### Example 1: Find the details of each recently exposed account, and report if the password has been exposed in clear text
+#### Retrieve details of recently exposed accounts and indicate if the password is in clear text

 !!! tip
     To run this example, you will need to change the domain queried by `search_credentials` to one of the domains configured in your Recorded Future enterprise.
-    Your token also needs access to the Identity Module.

-In this example we are searching for all workforce accounts of our organization.
-In this example the domain we are monitoring is `norsegods.online`.
-We use the `search_credentials` to find the latest credentials being exposed, with the `Email` argument to filter for only the credentials coming from accounts internal to our organization.
+In this example, we search for all workforce accounts within our organization, specifically monitoring the domain `norsegods.online`.
+The `search_credentials` function is used to find the latest exposed credentials, with the `Email` argument filtering for only those credentials associated with internal accounts.

-If we find any credential we use the `lookup_credentials` with the `subjects_login` set to the result of the `search_credentials` method.
-This is a convenient way of concatenating the two operations together to find all the details of each leaked identity.
+If any credentials are found, we use the `lookup_credentials` method with `subjects_login` set to the results from `search_credentials`.
+This approach conveniently combines both steps to retrieve detailed information for each exposed identity.

-We then get the needed data from the payload.
-Each identity might have more than one credential being leaked, so we iterate over them and extract the information for each credential.
+Next, we extract the required data from the payload.
+Since an identity may have multiple leaked credentials, we iterate through each one to gather the relevant information.

-Each value is added to a table for easier presentation.
+Finally, all values are added to a table for clearer presentation.

 To run this example you will first need to add the `rich` package to your virtual environment: